ericmjl/minimal-panel-app/README.md

 One of them is the homepage,
-written using Panel's tooling just to prove the point, but the others are actual user-facing interfaces that provide a way to interact with data or a machine learning model.
+written using Panel's tooling just to prove the point, but the others are actual user-facing interfaces that provide a way to interact with either data or a machine learning model.